- Third Form

 It can take longer than you think to get all of the supplements and other little extras taken care of—so don’t wait until the last minute to finish and submit.
 Many colleges close their apps at EXACTLY midnight on the night of their deadline, so if you hit submit at 12:01, your app just won’t go!

 Essays count!
 It is essential that you and your counselor discuss all drafts of your essays and short answers on a regular and ongoing basis.
-All of the Abbey College Counselors are English teachers; we and your Fifth or Sixth Form English teachers are happy to critique your essays.
+All of the Abbey College Counselors are English teachers and are happy to critique your essays.
 In addition, keep in mind the following:

 Many colleges (including Common App colleges) will ask you to write additional short and long essays discussing specific passions and interests.
 They also often ask you to articulate “why this college”—this essay is heavily weighted during the decision process.